California Mortgage Assistance If You Are Unemployed

 - You are in an active HAMP trial modification (unless the trial is cancelled).

-- You become re-employed at any time during the UMA benefit period.
+- You become fully re-employed at any time during the UMA benefit period.

-- You are actively being reviewed for Transition Assistance Program benefits.
+- You are actively being reviewed for a short sale, a deed in lieu and/or TAP benefits.

 For More Information